KxSystems/docs-v1/docs/dashboards/areachart.md

 ![Screenshot](img/yaxisminmaxrangescalehtmllight.jpg)

-<aside class="warning">If defined range is greater than data range a negative y-axis will be applied</aside>
+<aside class="admonition caution">If defined range is greater than data range a negative y-axis will be applied</aside>

 **Dynamic Columns in Pivot**